ExodosPavilion/PDF-Adjuster/README.md

 # PDF-Adjuster
-A CLI for rotating, merging, splitting, watermarking, etc.
+A CLI for rotating, merging, splitting, watermarking, etc. of PDF's